HameedFawwaz/Better-Discord-Bot/README.md

 The Spelling Bee Game is just as it sounds.
 When you enter a command, the bot would join the discord voice channel you are currently in and initiate a spelling bee game as shown in the video below

 The Deep Fake Meme Generator uses the First Order Motion Model from https://github.com/AliaksandrSiarohin/first-order-model with some minor modifications here and there in the code.
-The Generator essentially takes an image that the user inputs and turns it into a deepfake meme
+The Generator essentially takes an image that the user inputs and turns it into a deepfake meme.